Frequently Asked Questions

 Please use the following PayPal link

-I live outside of Ontario and British Columbia area and cannot afford to come to the physical location on the competition day.
+I live outside of Ontario and cannot afford to come to the physical location on the competition day.
 Is there any other option available to me?

 How can I prepare for CaYPT?

-Firstly, you should carefully study the structure of CaYPT (which is very similar to IYPT) by examining CaYPT Brochure and watch videos of previous IYPT Physics Fight to clearly know what happens in a Fight.
-Secondly, you should work on CaYPT problems published on our website by doing research, actively communicating with your peers and asking your Team Lead (who is a Physics teacher or mentor) for help.
-Some research resources can be found in IYPT Reference Kit (http://bit.ly/IYPT-Reference-Kit).
+Firstly, you should carefully study the structure of CaYPT (which is very similar to IYPT) by examining CaYPT Brochure and watch videos of previous IYPT Physics Fights in order to clearly understand what happens.
+Secondly, you should work on CaYPT problems published on our website by doing research, actively communicating with your peers and asking your Team Lead for help.
+Some research resources can be found in IYPT 2018 Reference Kit.
 Once you have finished working on your problems, you can create a PowerPoint presentation and practice presenting in front of your team members and teacher because you will want to communicate complex problems in a confident and understandable manner in front of the jurors.
 Having a Physics Fight role play may help you better understand the competition structure and hone your presentation skills.
 Lastly, you should have all you materials ready before the tournament date, go to bed early and appear on stage with fullest energy.

-Problems for CaYPT 2017 are published on our website (http://stemfellowship.org/caypt/caypt-2017/).
+The problems are published on our CaYPT 2018 page.
 It is highly recommended that you have the solutions to every problem.
-However, due to time constraint, we understand that sometimes that is not possible.
-The rules allow the rejection of one problem per physics fight, so you will need to have the solutions to at least four of the five problems selected for CaYPT.
-You will not be able to choose which solutions to present during the competition.
-This rule is a slightly modified version of the official IYPT rule to fit the needs of CaYPT.
+However, due to time constraints, we understand that sometimes that is not possible.
+The rules allow for the rejection of up to one problem per Physics Fight.
+Therefore, you only need to have the solutions to four out of the five questions.

 I am a post-secondary student.
 Can I compete?

-No. CaYPT 2017 and IYPT are only open to high school students.
+No. CaYPT and IYPT are only open to secondary school students.

 I am an international student who is studying at a Canadian high school.
 Can I compete?